danidoo/xmlsigner/README.md

 ![workshop logo](https://github.com/ldecaro/xmlsigner/blob/master/images/hsm-fargate.png)

-# Signer Microservice - Digital Invoices Signing
+# Signer Microservice - Digital Invoice Signing

 A microservice for signing digital invoices created using the XML format.
 This microservice is also able to digitaly sign any XML document.
 In payment industries, more specifically in Brazil, law requires all invoices to be created in digital format (XML) and to be digitally signed before sent to customers.
 An example is the NF-e or Nota Fiscal Eletrônica.